Milkitic/KeyASIO.Net/README.md

 #### How to change skins?
 Please change it in configuration file.

-#### It has bugs please help!
+#### How to report bugs?
-If you're sure it's a bug and have steps to reproduce, please open issue.
-For any other questions please reply in the forum page or Github's disscusion page.
+If you're sure it's a bug and have steps to reproduce, please open Github issue.
+For any other problems please reply in the forum page or Github's discussion page.

 ## Todo
-- [ ] Ignore volumes.
-- [ ] Play sliderslides.
-- [ ] Wrong behaviors while user double tapping or do something others in the overlapped OD range (need an OD calculator and other logics)
-- [ ] Audio has lags while dynamically reading hitsound in the background.
+- [ ] Sometimes the hit is muted. (headache thing)
+- [ ] Try to sync with the music, and be able to mute completely in osu.